daleonpz/Research-Project/chapter2.md

 Given a video frame, it is possible to detect Aruco markers if they are visible.
-When the marker is detected, we extract the four corners  of the marker using `cv::aruco::detectMarkers` function.
+When the marker is detected, we extract the four corners  of the 7cm width marker using `cv::aruco::detectMarkers` function.
 The first corner is the top left corner, followed by the top right, bottom right and bottom left.
 The next step is to estimate the extrinsic camera parameters, which means the rotation vector $\omega$ and the translation vector $\mathbf{t}$.
 The size of the marker is an input parameter of the `OpenCV` function `cv::aruco::estimatePoseSingleMarkers`.
-In our case the marker size is 7cm.
+Finally, we calculate the Euler angles by using function `cv::Rodrigues`  and  Slabaugh's algorithm, described in the previous section.
+The `cv:Rodrigues` function is a direct implementation of equations 2.4 and 2.5.
+The code below shows how to used the mentioned functions.

 &nbsp;